- How to get notified when a Google Sheet changes?

 - 1. Go to Extensions > Apps Script.

 - 2. Once Apps Script opens, it will take you to a new untitled project.
 You can start typing your first function right away or use the menus on the left to access libraries and services to add to your project.

 To learn more about this tool, and the ready-made functions, visit the Apps Script main site.

-How to monitor and review Google Sheets changes with Layer?
+How to monitor, review, and approve Google Sheets changes?

 Using Layer, you can: